What is Urban Health?

 Curriculum

-All students will begin their studies in Public Health Foundations and a three-course sequence on Public Health Methods.
+All MPH in Urban Health students begin their studies in Public Health Foundations and a three-course sequence on Public Health Methods.
 These courses meet the core competencies outlined by CEPH that all MPH students must achieve.
 The foundations sequence is designed to run over two quarters and will introduce you to the theory and practice of public health.
-In the Methods sequence, students will take one course on epidemiology, one course on biostatistics, and once course on qualitative methods.
+In the Methods sequence, students will take one course on epidemiology, one course on biostatistics, and one course on qualitative data.

 Earn a minimum of 56 quarter credits to complete this degree program.